jmquigley/util.log/README.md

 - `messageFile` - the output file name for all `debug|info|warning|error` messages.
 The default is `messages.log`.
 - `namespace` - a unique name given to a logger instance.
 By default is is `default` if no value is given when the instance is requested.
 - `nsWidth` - the output message prints the namespace value.
 It is truncated at a maxium length determined by this value.
 The default is 15 characters.
 If it is lesss than this size, then it is right padded with spaces.
 - `toConsole` - a boolean flag that turns console logging on or off.
 If true, then the message written to the log is also written to console.log/error, otherwise it the message is suppressed from the console.
-The default is `false`.
+The default is `true`.

 ## API
 The module contains the following instance functions (after a successful call to `.instance()`):

-- `.debug({string}[, filename])` - writes a debug message to the log.
+- `.debug({string}[, args])` - writes a debug message to the log.
 This message is written in gray.
-- `.error({string}[, filename])` - prints an error message to the log.
+- `.error({string}[, args])` - prints an error message to the log.
 If the console logging is enabled, then it also writes to console.error.
 These are written in red when color is enabled.
-- `.event({string}[, {id}, filename])` - writes an event message (these are for react/redux events).
+- `.event(id, [{string}, args])` - writes an event message (these are typically for react/redux events).
 Used to track actions as they occur.
 These are written to both the messages and the events log.
 They are written in blue when color is enabled.
-- `.info({string}[, filename])` - writes an info message to the log.
+- `.info({string}[, args])` - writes an info message to the log.
 These are written in green when color is enabled.
 - `.instance([{}])` - retrieves an instance of a logger.
 This takes the configuration for this instance as an optional parameter.
-- `.warn({string}[, filename])` or `warning()` - prints a warning message to the log.
+- `.warn({string}[, args])` or `warning()` - prints a warning message to the log.
 These are written in yellow when color is enabled.